osho81/car-rental-v2/README.md

 Note: car-rental-v1 is almost identical to this car-rental-v2, but the latter is with optional microservices only and used in the fullstack project)

-#### All pojects belonging to the FULLSTACK car rental project can be found here:
+#### All projects belonging to the FULLSTACK car rental project can be found here:

 - [car-rental-v2 (this backend rest api project)](https://gitlab.com/car-rental-fullstack/car-rental-v2)
 - [admin-web (frontend js project)](https://gitlab.com/car-rental-fullstack/admin-web)